Born of Osiris: Early years and The New Reign (2003–2007)

-In its early years, the band was part of the Northland Chicago metalcore scene along with other (now successfully signed) bands such as Veil of Maya, Monsters, Oceano, and For All I Am.
-The band members attended the same high school, Fremd High School.
+In its early years, the band was part of the Northland Chicago metalcore scene along with other bands such as Veil of Maya, Monsters, Oceano, and For All I Am.
+The members attended the same high school, Fremd High School.

 While known as Diminished in 2003, they released a five-song demo EP titled Your Heart Engraved These Messages.
 This was the only release from the teenage band to feature two lead vocalists.

 From that demo came their next name, Your Heart Engraved.
 Under that name, the band released a twelve-song demo known as Youm Wara Youm.
 During that time, the band also released a satirical rap song titled "Stressed".
 The song was originally featured on the band's Myspace account.

 The band changed names once again in 2006, this time to Rosecrance.
 They released a self-titled seven-track demo EP, containing re-recordings of songs off their second demo and two extra satirical rap songs, named "HopeYouDie" and "Paddy Wack".
 The latter was based on the nursery rhyme of the same name.

-In 2007, the group settled on Born of Osiris as a suitable band name.
-The first Born of Osiris song released was "Narnia", which would later be retitled "The Takeover" on The New Reign.
-The New Reign marked the end of their satirical rap songs and old post-hardcore/metalcore sound, and it marked the beginning of their critically acclaimed technical deathcore sound as well as the start of their stay with Sumerian Records.
+In 2007, the band changed their name to Born of Osiris.
+The first song released under the name was "Narnia", which would later be retitled "The Takeover" on The New Reign.
+The New Reign marked the end of their post-hardcore/metalcore style, and the beginning of their technical deathcore sound.
+It was during this time that the band signed to Sumerian Records.